-From stunning historic locations to glistening modern surroundings, temporary ice rinks pop up right across London over the festive season.
-Go ice skating in London on one of these sparkling open-air ice rinks in some of the capital’s most iconic settings.
+From stunning historic locations to glistening modern surroundings, temporary ice skating rinks pop up in iconic settings right across London in the run-up to Christmas and well into the New Year.

 Somerset House Ice Skating

 Glide on one of the most popular ice rinks in London with Skate at Somerset House.
 Set in the beautiful Edmond J. Safra Fountain courtyard with the famous neoclassical facade as backdrop, this Central London ice rink runs day skating sessions and a programme of cool club nights under the stars, when the rink comes alive with top international DJs.
-There’s also a rink-side food and drink lodge and a Christmas pop-up shop, courtesy of Fortnum and Mason.
-17 Nov-15 Jan Book Now
+There’s usually also a rink-side food and drink lodge and a Christmas pop-up shop, courtesy of Fortnum and Mason in 2016.

 Natural History Museum Ice Rink

 Get your skates on in the east lawn of this iconic museum, transformed for winter with twinkling fairy lights and a magnificent Christmas tree.
-The ice skating rink at the Natural History Museum opens all day and well into the evening; you can even see in the New Year on the ice, with sessions running until 12.30am on New Year’s Eve.
+The ice skating rink at the Natural History Museum opens all day and well into the evening.
 After your session, warm up with hot chocolate or mulled wine in the cosy museum cafe which overlooks the rink.
-27 Oct-8 Jan Book now

 Hampton Court Ice Rink

 Drop by Hampton Court Palace for a quick spin on the ice, or make a day of it with family and friends by exploring the former home of King Henry VIII, before heading out onto the rink.
 The Hampton Court ice skating rink is located in front of the spectacular Tudor facade, which lights up with beautiful colours as darkness falls.